Egyptian Air College: Admission and curriculum

-Prospective Egyptian Air Academy cadets must be Egyptian "by heredity from forefathers," unmarried, no older than 21 have "good manners" and be "clean living."
+Prospective Egyptian Air College cadets must be Egyptian "by heredity from forefathers," unmarried, no older than 21 have "good manners" and be "clean living."
 Once at the academy cadets are divided into "pilot" and "navigator" groups.
 Curriculum includes theoretical and practical flying, administration and humanities, computer science and foreign languages.

 Upon graduation both pilots and navigators receive bachelor's degrees, commissions in the Egyptian Air Force and certifications in their respective fields of study.
 Graduating pilots also receive an internationally recognized commercial pilot's license.

 Directors

 The following senior officers have served as Director of the Air Academy: